Gov. Holcomb to deliver address for Trine Commencement

 All this is underscored by Holcomb’s commitment to delivering great government service for Hoosier taxpayers.
 Indiana was ranked first in the nation for government efficiency by U.S. News & World Report in 2017.

-Holcomb currently serves as the policy chairman of the Republican Governors Association and in 2018 was named one of ten governors shaping the future of politics by The Hill.
+Holcomb previously served as policy chairman of the Republican Governors Association and in 2018 was named one of ten governors shaping the future of politics by The Hill.

 Throughout his career in service, he has earned a reputation of being a consensus builder.
-He travels weekly throughout the state, visiting with Hoosiers wherever he goes about how to make Indiana an even better place to live, work and play.
 He has earned honorary doctoral degrees from Trine University, Anderson University and Ivy Tech.
 A lifelong basketball fan, Holcomb has shot and made a basket in each of Indiana’s 92 counties.

 He is a collector of presidential signatures and currently has documents signed by all 45 of our nation’s presidents.